CLMBN/burger/README.md

 The user also has the ability to create a new burger.
 This utilizes a `POST` request that creates the new burger in the database.

-When the `Devour` or 'Re-Order' button is selected, the burger is updated in the database using a `PUT` request.
+When the `Devour` or `Re-Order` button is selected, the burger is updated in the database using a `PUT` request.

 ### API